 2. Use your favorite brand of prepared pie crust.
 Making your own pie crust from scratch is wonderful, but not the quickest, easiest option.

-Four Keys to Yummy Chicken Pot Pie
+Keys to the Most Delicious Chicken Pot Pie

 1. Use chicken stock instead of chicken broth.
 If you have homemade chicken stock on hand you are in luck.
 Otherwise, use your favorite brand of prepared chicken stock.

 2. Taste your chicken.
-Is it well seasoned?
+Is it well-seasoned?
 If the chicken tastes bland you'll want to punch up the seasoning.
 If your chicken is well-seasoned you can go easier on the additional seasoning.

 - 2-3 cups cooked chicken diced